ArkEcosystemArchive/docs-legacy/docs/releases/README.md

 ## Notes

-During the development of 2.2.0 there were the channels `alpha`, `beta` and `rc` as a lot of testing had to be done before going publich with the switch from using a git repository to providing a CLI.
+During the development of 2.2.0 there were the channels `alpha`, `beta` and `rc` as a lot of testing had to be done before going public with the switch from using a git repository to providing a CLI.
 From 2.3.0 onwards the `next` channel will serve as a combination of all of the aforementioned.